How to Prepare for College

 The first thing you will have to consider is where you will be living.
-Obvious choices include residing in a dorm or sharing an apartment with other school mates.
-Residing in a dorm will allow students to socialize more with peers and staff whereas living off-campus will provide for more independence.
+Obvious choices include residing in a dorm or sharing an apartment with other schoolmates.
+Living in a dorm will allow students to socialize more with peers and staff, whereas living off-campus will provide more independence.
 You can find housing in the area by browsing the newspaper and online directories.
 Often there will be a bulletin board on campus where students can post announcements looking for someone to live with.

 2. What Will You Need

 Plan what type of furniture and household appliances you may need.
 You will need a small fridge, freezer, microwave, cookware, and a bed or mattress.
 The rest depends on your needs and budget.
 If your finances allow for it, you might consider purchasing a small dining table or perhaps a couch and side table.

 Talk to your future roommates in advance.
 Perhaps chat on Facebook or have a phone conversation to get a general feel for the other person.
 It is a great idea to also discuss some ground rules, for example, how the chores will be divided up and if the cost of groceries will be shared or not.
 Who will be in charge of paying the utilities?
 Talking things over will help you get to know one another and set guidelines for what is acceptable or not.

 Did or Do you live off or on campus?